lofidewanto/jsinterop-simple-jsframework-example/README.md

 	};
 ```

-### Generation process of Elemental2 libs (JsInterops files)
+### Generation process of JsInterops files (e.g. Elemental2 library)

-- The generator for generating the JsInterops files is JsInterop Generator (https://github.com/google/jsinterop-generator).
+- The generator for generating the JsInterops files is **JsInterop Generator** (https://github.com/google/jsinterop-generator).
 - JsInterop Generator generates Java JsInterops files from Closure Externs.
 Closure Externs are mostly hand written.
 Example:
 Someone decided to map Any to a Template value.
 The Extern Def file is at https://github.com/google/closure-compiler/blob/master/externs/browser/w3c_indexeddb.js#L166
 but really they could map it in a few different ways.
-- Webtack Generator (https://github.com/realityforge/webtack) reads the WebIDL and generates Java JsInterop files from that.
+- **Webtack Generator** (https://github.com/realityforge/webtack) reads the WebIDL and generates Java JsInterop files from that.
 A similar but slightly different set of conventions from Elemental2.
 Example:
 In the case above Webtack would map it to Any but in some cases it maps it to @DoNotAutobox object.